-Convergence is when a point or line meets and tends to lead to a common result or conclusion.
-AYDA Awards would like to help shape a future where designers from different backgrounds, cultures and regions can learn from each other and deliver the best possible solution to common and underlying social challenges.
+"Convergence is when a point or line meets and leads to a common result or conclusion."
+AYDA Awards is committed to shaping a future where designers from diverse backgrounds, cultures, and regions can learn from each other and deliver the best solutions to common and underlying social challenges.
+Your role is crucial to this mission.

-The Covid-19 may have left irreversible impacts but the future of humanity is not a bleak one.
-A silver lining from the battle with the pandemic is an accelerated convergence process which helps us realise the world is more connected than ever.
-As future leaders in spatial design, we are capable of giving spotlight to emerging trends and issues that require the collaboration between local communities and global movements to help solve issues that truly matter ---we are never alone in this journey.

-The world may be huge and have differences in nationality, language, beliefs and culture, but there has always only been one race, the human race.
-Regardless of colour, ethnicity and culture, designers should learn to collaborate and converge using the universal design language and our expertise to build a future for the next generation.
+Global interconnectedness has surged, accelerating digital transformation and fostering innovation across sectors.
+These developments are pivotal to building a more resilient, equitable, and sustainable future.
+As future leaders in spatial design, we can spotlight emerging trends and issues that require collaboration between local communities and global movements to solve the genuinely important problems.
+We are never alone on this journey.
+The world may be vast and diverse, but there has always only been one race, the human race.
+Regardless of our differences, designers can collaborate and converge using universal design language and our expertise.
+This unity can guide us in building a future that benefits all.

-The role of a designer of tomorrow reaches new heights.
-As a result, designers have to consider many factors that will determine the longevity and suitability of their work and how it can help people weather through thick and thin.

-By embracing the concept of convergence, you are to be more open-minded and keener to know the latest trends and needs in your community and communicate that to the world.
-And you are ultimately providing a scalable solution for your peers in regions with similar challenges.
+Designers of tomorrow have the power to reach new heights.
+As a result, they have the responsibility to consider many factors that will determine the longevity and suitability of their work and how it can positively impact people's lives, helping them weather through thick and thin.
+By embracing the concept of convergence, you will be more open-minded and keener to understand your community's latest trends and needs.
+This understanding will enable you to communicate effectively with the world and ultimately provide scalable solutions for your peers in regions with similar challenges.